qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasterprojections.rst

   for  the raster file.

 ``ESRI Shapefile prj file`` [file] |34|
-  Text file with :file:.prj extension that describes the CRS.
+  Text file with :file:`.prj` extension that describes the CRS.
   Will be None if ``Create also .prj file`` is False.

 .. _gdalwarpreproject: